mrkale/RunningStatistic/README.md

 - **bufferLen**: Number of running statistics held in the data buffer used for calculating a new running statistic.
   - The constructor limits the input buffer length to allowed range.
   - For median the buffer length should be odd number.
 If it is not, the constructor adds 1 to it right before limiting the length in order to make it odd.
-  - For extreme statistics (minimum, maximum) the library always uses 1 for the data buffer length regardless of the input or default value.
   - *Valid values*: positive integer in the range 3 to 11
   - *Default value*: 5